 - Records of money earned or received from Federal Work-Study or other need-based work programs

-- Untaxed income, including workers’ compensation; child support; housing, food and other living allowances; or veterans benefits, etc1
+- Untaxed income, including workers’ compensation; child support; housing, food and other living allowances; or veterans benefits, etc.

 - Your Federal Income Tax Return (1040, 1040A, or 1040EZ) and your spouse’s, if you are married or

-If you have not yet completed your tax return, you can still submit your FAFSA using best estimates.
-After you submit your tax return, you can correct any income or tax information that is different from what you initially submitted on your FAFSA.
+After you submit your tax return, you can still correct any income or tax information that is different from what you initially submitted on your FAFSA.

 - Bank statements as of the date the FAFSA is completed

 - Business and investment information; business and farm records; stocks, bonds, and other investment records (as applicable)